-Disney’s merchandising team has worked hard to make sure Mystic Point debuts with nearly every kind of products guests could possibly want to remember their visit.
-The Archive Shop not only features merchandise exclusive to Hong Kong Disneyland, but in keeping with the theme of exploration also includes products from Disney theme parks worldwide.
+Disney’s merchandising team has worked hard to make sure Mystic Point debuts with nearly every kind of product Guests could want to remember their visit.
+The Archive Shop features merchandise exclusive to Hong Kong Disneyland but, in keeping with the theme of exploration, also includes products from Disney theme parks worldwide.

 Exploring Mystic Point

 But there’s much more to the story than just Mystic Manor.
 Disney has developed live entertainment and a restaurant concept that furthers the adventures of Mystic Point, with some familiar elements from outside Hong Kong Disneyland.